bernardsakyi/alx-backend-storage/0x00-MySQL_Advanced/README.md

-# This directory contains MySQL queries
+# Advanced section of Mysql finally :)